 Read on for ideas from the educators and entrepreneurs who think making 24/7, including what is involved with project-based learning and making in the classroom and tried-and-true lessons from the field on starting your makerspace.
+Making on a budget?
+How to Start a Makerspace What is Project-Based Learning, Anyway?
+Movers and Shakers, Teachers and Makers Accessible Makerspaces for Diverse Students.
 What's STEM Got To Do With It?
 School Librarians as STEM Super Stars!
 Lots of schools across the country are either considering, experimenting with or diving right in to full fledged STEM initiatives; that is to say instructional programs emphasizing Science, Technology, Engineering and Math.

 Even if your school isn't going full STEM ahead, I imagine there's movement in your district and/or state towards encouraging student exploration of these subjects and fields.
 To me it's a natural fit.
 If STEM is about encouraging exploration, teaching kids to ask and find the answers to meaningful questions and using resources to change the world, librarians really ought to be leading that parade.
 Not only do we have the skills to carry that banner, but frankly this is a shared pedagogical philosophy.
 So... what are some ways that YOU can support either STEM initiatives or STEM thinking in your library?